Squirrel Hill

 PHOTO: Maryjane Wilson McNulty

-Maryjane Wilson McNulty has published poetry in Delta Epsilon Sigma Journal, Pittsburgh Center for the Arts Magazine, Carlow College Journal, Against the Wall, Festival of Voices and Trumpet.
-Her work was awarded various 1st, 2nd and 3rd prizes (1996-2002) in contests of the National Federation of State Poetry Societies, Pennsylvania Poetry Society and Ohio Poetry Society, and published in their annual journals.
-Since 1989 she's been an associate in the University of Pittsburgh Generations Together program.
+Squirrel Hill Poetry Workshop members honor the memory of Maryjane Wilson McNulty.
+She published poetry in Delta Epsilon Sigma Journal, Pittsburgh Center for the Arts Magazine, Carlow College Journal, Against the Wall, Festival of Voices and Trumpet.
+Her work was awarded various first, second, and third prizes (1996-2002) in contests of the National Federation of State Poetry Societies, Pennsylvania Poetry Society and Ohio Poetry Society, and was published in their annual journals.
+She was an associate in the University of Pittsburgh Generations Together program.

 Parable of the Oyster